WilliamRagstad/qjson/README.md

 # The `qJSON`-parser
 > ### A quick and easy JSON parser.
-> This library should not be used in production, it is purely for learning rust and how its library system works.
+> ⚠ **WARNING:** This library should not be used in production, it is purely for learning rust and how its library system works.

 ## Introduction
 This is a simple JSON parser written in **Rust** with full support for [**JSON5**](https://json5.org/) serialization and deserialization.